All Products

 The Certificate Path and Private Key Path must match the paths configured in your web application.
 Otherwise, the certificate will not take effect.

-The following figure shows the certificate file configuration path for Nginx on a cloud server.
-The path is for reference only.
+The following figure shows an example of Nginx certificate file paths on a cloud server for reference:

 image